challenai/impressionist/README.md

 ### Quick Start

-You can double click the `index.html` in `/exmaples` directory to run the example.
+You can double click the `index.html` in `/exmaples` directory to run the example if your browser allow you to run local HTML files.
+Or run `python3 -m http.server` to avoid CQRS or other permission problems.

 ```javascript
 // import shapes